nicolas314/2cca/README.md

     multiple times, like:

     2cca www CA=RootCA CN=www.example.com alt=www.example.com alt=example.com

+2cca signcsr
+    Sign a Certificate Signing Request, and create a server certificate.
+    Specify the CSR file with CSR=myrequest.csr, provide the CN, and do not forget to specify the signing CA.

+    2cca signcsr CA=RootCA CN=www.example.com CSR=www_example_com.csr

 If you want to have spaces inside values, use double quotes around options:
     2cca root "CN=My Root CA" "O=Bozzos Inc."